pingcap/docs/sql-statements/sql-statement-show-stats-healthy.md

 The health of a table can be improved by running the [`ANALYZE`](/sql-statements/sql-statement-analyze-table.md) statement. `ANALYZE` runs automatically when the health drops below the [`tidb_auto_analyze_ratio`](/system-variables.md#tidb_auto_analyze_ratio) threshold.

-Currently, the `SHOW STATS_HEALTHY` statement outputs 4 columns:
+Currently, the `SHOW STATS_HEALTHY` statement returns the following columns:

 | Column name | Description            |
 | -------- | ------------- |